 Shade and Shelter from the Elements

 How would you like to save up to 30% on your heating and cooling costs?
-You can, if you plant the right kind of trees in the right locations.
-The cooling power of a healthy shade tree can equal 10 room-size air conditioners running 20 hours a day.
+You can if you plant the right kind of trees in the right locations.
+According to the U.S. Department of Agriculture, the cooling power of a healthy shade tree equals 10 room-size air conditioners running 20 hours a day.
 All it takes is placing the right trees in the right spots.

 Shade the Southeast, West, and Southwest of Your House

 As the sun rises, your house starts to bake.
 Having big, leafy trees in the southeast corner shades your house all morning.
 As the sun passes overhead, the trees on the southwest side take over the job of cooling your house.
 The hot afternoon sun is blocked by trees on the west side.

 As strange as it may seem, planting shade trees directly south of your house won't provide the shade you expect.
 When the sun is overhead, the shadow doesn't cover your house.
 Also, the tree trunk will shade your house in the winter, when the sun is lower.
 Trees on the south side have to be at least 30 feet away and really tall to be effective.